-There’s so many adventures to enjoy in the Atherton Tablelands that it’s one of those places you keep coming back to and never get bored of.
+There are so many adventures to enjoy in the Atherton Tablelands that it’s one of those places you can keep coming back to and never get bored of.
+We’ve been a handful of times and are still planning return visits.

-Located in the bucolic hinterland just an hour’s drive from Cairns and Port Douglas, it’s long been a popular choice for locals & tourists wanting a nature escape away from the humid coast.
+Located in the bucolic hinterland just an hour’s drive from Cairns and Port Douglas, it’s long been a popular choice for locals taking a getaway, yet it’s not a place that many tourists know about.
+But I think it certainly offers some of the best experiences that this region has to offer.

 Best Things to do in the Atherton Tablelands for 2020

-The Atherton Tablelands offers a maze of awesome hiking tracks.
-Originally blazed by the aborigines and then later by tin prospectors, there are routes that lead to waterfalls, around crater lakes, through heritage listed rainforests, into old mining fields and up Queensland’s highest mountain- it’s every hikers wet dream.
+Originally blazed by the aborigines and then later by tin prospectors, the Atherton Tablelands offers a maze of awesome hiking tracks.
+There are routes that lead to waterfalls, around crater lakes, through former mining fields and up Queensland’s highest mountain- it’s every hikers wet dream.

 One of the cooler things about hiking here is that the temperature is 5-degrees lower than the rest of North Queensland.
 During the wet season (October – April) it will still be hot, but not as muggy as Cairns or Port Douglas.